Preply is a language-learning platform that connects students with live tutors.

 After onboarding, I’m led to a filtered list of tutors matching my selections: Chinese speakers from Taiwan, who speak English as a second language, and charge under $20/session.
 This matched my conceptual model: my inputs directly tailored the results, and this feedback bridged the gulf of evaluation by showing the system’s current state.

 I tried favouriting a tutor to save them for later.
 In marketplace apps—like Airbnb, Amazon, or job boards—favouriting is usually a private organizational tool, just for me.
+It appears to be a low-pressure action that allows possible actions: neither encouraged nor discouraged, which decreases the perceived risk.

 But I unexpectedly received messages from two of the three tutors I’d “favourited,” and they now populate the messages tab.
 This felt intrusive, as users may reasonably expect favourites to function as a private bookmarking tool.
+What the feature actually demands is “notify this tutor of your interest,” which poses a higher social risk than merely allowing a favourite list to be curated.

 This violated my mental model of how favourites work in marketplace contexts.
 The heart icon was an ambiguous signifier: it could mean “bookmark for later” (private) or “express interest” (public).
-The system image provided no indication this was a social action.
+The system image provided no indication that this was a social action.
 There was no written signifier like “Follow” or “Send Interest,” nor was there any warning about notifying tutors.

 Booking Sessions